Guide to Cooking with an Instant Pot & Recipes!

 Instant Pot Steel Cut Oats – use your pressure cooker to make this breakfast favorite.

-Healthy Meals in the Instant Pot
+Healthy Meals in an Instant Pot

 Healthy Chicken Piccata: All the fantastic flavor of Chicken Piccata, except made a bit healthier.
 Plus it’s done in a fraction of the time thanks to the pressure cooker!